-Changes Based on PLO Achievement: The following changes have been made and are now being implemented:
+Changes Based on PLO Achievement: The following changes are being implemented:

 1).
 Additional time is taken to review project guidelines and scoring rubrics in all classes.
 2).
-A presentation is done, in all classes of the program, on how to access resources available on campus and online.
+A presentation is done, in all classes, on how to access resources available on campus and online.
 3).
-Student tutors are available to help students on a one-on-one basis on individual projects and assignments.
+Student tutors are available to help students on an individual basis to complete projects and assignments.
 4).
-The OH Lab Technician is available to help students with their individual projects during pre-arranged meetings.
+The OH Lab Technician is available to help students access needed resources at the OH facilities to complete individual projects.
+5).
+Students in OH 001 visit the library as part of the research project planning process.
+Students are encouraged to meet the instructors during office hours to review assignments, or seek individual help.

-Outcome cycle evaluation: The outcome assessment cycle for all classes and all programs in the Unit have been updated.
+Outcome cycle evaluation: The outcome assessment cycle for all certificates and degrees has been updated.